 Are you in agreement with the contract which provides for a certain number of Inuit employees?
-When you look at construction agreements, it usually lists a percentage in the contract, such as 15 percent or 20 percent as the target for Inuit hires.
+When you look at construction agreements, it usually lists a percentage in the contract, such as 15 or 20 percent as the target for Inuit hires.

-One of the problems faced currently by unilingual elders especially is when there are no Inuit providing front desk services on staff, they sit there waiting.
-Can the minister state here, what does it state for the targeted percentage of Inuit employment under the contract for Tammaativvik?
+One of the problems faced currently by unilingual elders especially is that when there are no Inuit providing front desk services on staff, they sit there waiting.
+Can the minister state what the targeted percentage of Inuit employment is under the contract for Tammaativvik?
 Thank you, Mr. Speaker.